cyberhiker/compliance-docs/IA-Policy.md

 Access to [Company Name] computing resources is granted in a manner that carefully balances restrictions designed to prevent unauthorized access against the need to provide unhindered access to informational assets.

 ## 2. Scope of Policy
-This policy applies to all users, systems, networks, components, services and processes in or accessing the [Company Name] Production environment, and all services, applications and products in General Availability.
-This includes cloud infrastructure components, leveraged services and other elements used to deliver [Company Name] products and services.
+This policy applies to all users, systems, networks, components, services and processes in or accessing the [System Name].
+This includes cloud infrastructure components, leveraged services and other elements used to deliver [System Name].

 This policy is written to include the following:
 * Identification and Authentication (Organizational Users)